 Go at your own pace.
 Spend the day in quiet reflection while discovering the many public outdoor Indigenous art pieces found all around the Whistler Village and Valley.

-If you are driving or walking along Village Gate Boulevard today, you will see a new orange banner at Ted Nebbling Bridge.
-The banner, commissioned by the SLCC and the Resort Municipality of Whistler, honours the survivors and victims of the Indian Residential School system.
+The Every Child Matters banner on Ted Nebbling Bridge, was commissioned by the SLCC and the Resort Municipality of Whistler, honouring the survivors and victims of the Indian Residential School system.
 The moving artwork is a collaborative piece created by by Skw̲xw̲ú7mesh (Squamish Nation) artist and SLCC Indigenous Youth Ambassador, Courtney Williams, and Lílw̓at (Lil’wat Nation) artist and SLCC Cultural Ambassador, Jordana Abraham.
 These talented and powerful young women took some time to share with the world the meaning behind their designs.

 A list of other helpful resources to guide you through September 30th and throughout your journey towards Truth and Reconciliation.